Job title: Graduate Software Engineer

 What are your most memorable and enjoyable experiences of working at StarLeaf so far?

 One of my favorite experiences was my first R&D event.
 There are quarterly R&D meetings where the full StarLeaf R&D team get together in London to discuss the status of current projects.
-We have lunch and dinner at restaurants and is a great chance to socialize with colleagues from the other respective office.
+We have lunch and dinner at a couple of restaurants - it is a great chance to socialize with colleagues from the respective office.

 What does a day in the life of a Software Engineer at StarLeaf look like?